Joao-M-Silva/padel_analytics/README.md

    In order to have access to the models' weights, please email me at jsilvawasd@hotmail.com describing your motivation and goals regarding this project.
 I am currenly trying to evolve to a point where this project is monetizable, as so,    the access to the models' weights is limited to possible collaborations.
 I encourage you to train your own models and get this framework to the next level!

 # Inference
-At the root of this repo and after editing the models' weight paths, run:
+At the root of this repo edit the file config.py and run:
 ````
 python main.py
 ````